naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 Functions
 ~~~~~~~~~

-Functions, sometimes refered to as methods or procdures, are a reusable block of code designed to do a particular task.
+Functions, sometimes refered to as methods or procedures, are a reusable block of code designed to do a particular task.
 Functions allow for code to be split into smaller, modular pieces and are particularly useful when sets of code need to be used several times.

 There are typically two parts to creating a function: